-Interns and fellows attend all professional development activities sponsored by CPS.
-In the Fall interns and fellows typically attend the Northern California Director of Trainings' Conference.
-Interns are granted up to 80 hours of approved paid release time annually.
-This time may be used for professional conferences, dissertation work

-(meetings with faculty, dissertation defense), and job search activities (interviews), or other activities consistent with goals identified at the beginning of the training year.
+Interns and fellows attend all professional development activities sponsored by CAPS.
+In the Fall doctoral interns attend the Northern California Director of Trainings' Conference.
+Interns and fellows are granted up to 80 hours of approved paid release time annually.
+This time may be used for professional conferences, dissertation work (meetings with faculty, dissertation defense), and job search activities (interviews), or other activities consistent with goals identified at the beginning of the training year.
 All professional development time must be approved in advance by the Director of Training.
-For more information regarding professional development time please visit: http://atyourservice.ucop.edu/employees/policies/staff\policies/spp50.html
+For more information regarding professional development time please visit: http://atyourservice.ucop.edu/employees/policies/staff_policies/spp50.html